EuroLinux/eurolinux-open-docs/docs/HowTo/mirror-eurolinux-locally.md

     always had pleasure to work with honest companies - please don't ruin that.

 !!! danger "Mirroring other distros"
-    This instruction allows cloning other distros, including paid ones.
-If you want to mirror paid Linux distribution, note that this might breach the license/license agreement and endanger your organization.
+    The instruction allows cloning other distros, including paid ones.
+If you want to mirror paid Linux distribution, note that this might breach the license/license agreement.

-After this short warning, you can mirror EuroLinux or other Enterprise Linux repositories with the following step:
+You can mirror EuroLinux or other Enterprise Linux repositories with the following step:

 - Register your system with `rhn_register` command for EuroLinux or another way to mirror another system repositories.

-Then run the following snippet:
+Then run the following snippet as root:

 ```bash
 reposync -d -m --download-metadata --plugins -r el-server-7-x86_64 -p /repos/